 7. Hike Through Lomond Hills National Park

 For serious hikers, Lomond Hills is the place to head with your dog.
 There are trails of varying lengths to follow and peaks to climb that present a real challenge.
 Start at the village of Falkland and choose a route that will take 2 to 3 hours.
 If you want to take things a little easier, you can stroll in the lowlands and look up at the hills that are often capped with snow.
+Take a look at all the dog walks in Dundee we covered.

 Looking at Visiting the Area